fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ### Apr 13
 - Laura B. DeLind, “Transforming Organic Agriculture into Industrial Organic Products: Reconsidering National Organic Standards,” 198--208.

+{% include alert.html class='info' title='IN CLASS' text="
+- What are the key issues surrounding the idea of organic food and industrial organics?
+- What are the barriers to useful standardization?
+"%}

 ### Apr 15
 NO CLASS!

 {% include alert.html class='danger' title='DUE: Executive Summary' text="
-Submit an [executive summary](exec-summary-guide) that addresses this question: How does the history of food and technology help us understand the future of organics?
+Submit an [executive summary](exec-summary-guide) that addresses the following: What are the key issues surrounding the idea of organic food and industrial organics?
+What are the barriers to useful standardization?
 As always, there is NO RIGHT ANSWER, only more or less informed ones based on our readings.

-I'm interested in how much you can bring the course to bear on this question, however you choose to do that.
+Invariably some students take the readings to mean modern organic food is a scam just to get people to pay more for basically the same product.
+That is NOT why we're reading them!
+To be fair, there is concern and skepticism in these articles.
+But there are also many legitimate reasons why organics can be considered superior, especially in terms of process if not product.
+Please be sure you're providing a BALANCED analysis.
 "%}